NZMinusDev/frontend-core/README.md

    2. The normalization of the initial styles through [Normalize.css](https://necolas.github.io/normalize.css/) for each page based on the browsers specified as supported.
    3. No need to remember a bunch of css prefixes and what properties are supported where thanks to [PostCSS Preset Env](https://github.com/csstools/postcss-preset-env) and [Autoprefixer](https://www.npmjs.com/package/autoprefixer).
    4. [Modern JavaScript, today](https://babeljs.io/).
    5. Compression of images, scripts, styles, html in production mode.
-Note: Each image will also have a**. webp* * clone, which further reduces the final size.
+Note: Each image will also have a**. webp* * clone, which further reduces the final size and only the necessary elements will be taken from the script modules, and not the code of the entire module.
    6. There is no need to write relative paths for import when there are excellent aliases for the most popular paths in development.
    7. During development, when changing pug/cs/ts, the result is immediately visible without manual reboots and builds.
    8. During the build, webpack will notify you if: there are circular dependencies, libraries of different versions are connected, there are unused files, there are css properties that browsers do not support.
 Displays the speed of source processing at each stage of the build.